The Difference

 Memory: What Carries Forward

 Memory is continuity within an ongoing conversation or ticket.
 For autonomous agents, Duckie can use prior conversation context and saved run memory to continue work across turns on the same ticket.
-Example: if Duckie already asked for an order number and the customer replies with it later, memory helps Duckie continue instead of starting over.How They Work Together
+Example: if Duckie already asked for an order number and the customer replies with it later, memory helps Duckie continue instead of starting over.Agent Tables: Structured Working Memory

 For a failed payment question:- Context tells Duckie the customer’s plan, billing ticket, and latest message.